-The current year discount rate is 2.00 percent, which did not change from the prior year rate.
+The current year discount rate is 4.00 percent, which is a change from the prior year rate of 2.00 percent.
 For the current valuation, the discount rate is based on the estimated yield of 20-year AA-rated municipal bonds.